UofABioinformaticsHub/Biotech7005/Practicals/evolutionary_prac/evolutionary.md

 **What does this command do?**

-In order to be able to examine the alignments more effectively we will convert the format from FASTA to Phylip format.
+In order to be able to examine the alignments more effectively we will convert the format from FASTA to NEXUS format.
 This will make it easier to see the alignment.

 ```
-seqmagick convert --output-format phylip --alphabet dna bovidea_50_mtDNA-named.mfa bovidea_50_mtDNA-named.phy
+seqmagick convert --output-format nexus --alphabet dna bovidea_50_mtDNA-named.mfa bovidea_50_mtDNA-named.nex
 ```

-Look at the Phylip alignment file.
+Look at the NEXUS alignment file.
 At the beginning of the alignment and near the end there are regions that have large gaps and very poor conservation.

 **What is the reason for this? (*Hint: use the accession numbers in the name to search [Entrez](https://www.ncbi.nlm.nih.gov/genome/) for the annotation.*)**